Five Fun and Mellow Bow Valley Ice Climbs

-Close to Canmore and Banff are a number of fun and mellow early season ice climbs.
-Below are five, but there are many more.
-All routes can be rappelled, mostly from ring-bolt anchors.
+Close to Canmore and Banff are a number of fun and mellow early season ice climbs, below are five of the best.
+Always be sure to check the avalanche forecast before heading out at avalanche.ca.

 Grotto Falls WI2+ 50m

-Found far up Grotto Canyon on the eastern edge of Grotto Mountain north of Canmore, Grotto Falls is a rambly 60-metre WI2+ up a tight canyon.
-Park here and follow the trail west into a canyon until a fork where you’ll see two steep ice climbs (His WI5 and Hers WI4) and head right up canyon to Grotto Falls.
+Found far up Grotto Canyon on the eastern edge of Grotto Mountain north of Canmore, Grotto Falls is a rambly 60-metre WI2 up a tight canyon.
+Park here and follow the trail west into a canyon until a fork where you’ll see two steep ice climbs (His WI4 and Hers WI4) and head right up canyon to Grotto Falls.

 Junkyards WI2/3 60m

-Junkyards is the closest ice to downtown Canmore, takes less than 10 minutes to walk to on a paved road from the parking and has a dozen WI2/3 lines.
+Junkyards is the closest ice to downtown Canmore, and thanks to the newly improved Grassi Lakes parking lot it only takes 10 minutes to reach from your car.
 Park here and walk along the road south to a hydro station.
 Go right up a steel staircase and left to the ice climb.
 One of the most classic routes in the area is the Scottish Gully, read about it here.
 Check out the new drytool crag, The Tool Shed, here.

 Ghoster Coaster WI3 100m

 Ghoster Coaster is tucked in behind Mount Lady MacDonald up Cougar Creek, a popular rock climbing area.
-The approach takes about 90 minutes, but the three pitches of WI3 are worth the hike.
-Park here and follow the creek for 45 minutes to a fork.
+The approach takes about 90 minutes, but the three pitches of WI2/3 are worth the hike.
+Park here and follow a trail (new for 2023 due to dam construction) into the creek and then up it for 45 minutes.
 Go left and head for a canyon on the left marked by a big yellow wall.
 Head up the trees to a gully and the ice.
-Due to dam construction, access might be tricky this winter.

 Rogan’s Gully WI2+ 300m